ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-2-0-for-woocommerce/index.md

     - [Can I change the order number sequence?](#can-i-change-the-order-number-sequence)

-This section is reserved for the new WooCommerce plugin from Resurs bank.

-# Requirements
+## Resurs Merchant API 2.0 for WooCommerce - Requirements

 - **At least** PHP 8.1.
 - **At least** WooCommerce 7.6.0.